63rd Indiana Infantry Regiment: Detailed service

-Duty as prison guard at Lafayette and at Camp Morton, Indianapolis, Indiana, until May.
-Left Indiana for Washington, D.C., May 27.
-Duty in the defenses of Washington, D.C., until August 1862.
-Pope's Campaign in northern Virginia August 16-September 2.
-Ordered to Indianapolis, October 3.
-Completed organization of the regiment and prison guard at Camp Morton and Indianapolis until December 25, 1862.
-Ordered to Shepherdsville, Kentucky, December 25, and guard duty along Louisville & Nashville Railroad until January 16, 1864.
-Operations against Morgan July 2, 1863.
-Cummings Ferry July 8.
-At Camp Nelson, Kentucky, January 16 to February 25, 1864.
-March over mountains to Knoxville, Tennessee, February 25-March 15; then moved to Mossy Creek and to Bull's Gap April 1.
-Expedition toward Jonesboro and destruction of Tennessee & Virginia Railroad April 23–28.
-Atlanta Campaign May 1 to September 8.
-Demonstrations on Rocky Faced Ridge and Dalton May 8–13.
-Battle of Resaca May 14–15.
-Cartersville May 20.
-Operations on line of Pumpkin Vine Creek and battles about Dallas, New Hope Church, and Allatoona Hills May 25-June 5.
-Operations about Marietta and against Kennesaw Mountain June 10-July 2.
-Lost Mountain June 15–17.
-Muddy Creek June 17.
-Noyes Creek June 19.
-Cheyney's Farm June 22.
-Olley's Farm June 26–27.
-Assault on Kennesaw June 27.
-Nickajack Creek July 2–5.
-Ruff's Mills July 3–4.
-Chattahoochie River July 5–17.
-Isham's Ford July 8.
-Siege of Atlanta July 22-August 25.
-Utoy Creek August 5–7.
-Flank movement on Jonesboro August 25–30.
-Battle of Jonesboro August 31-September 1.
-Lovejoy's Station September 2–6.
-Pursuit of Hood into Alabama October 3–26.
-Nashville Campaign November–December.
-Columbia, Duck River, November 24–27.
-Columbia Ford November 29.
-Battle of Franklin November 30.
-Battle of Nashville December 15–16.
-Pursuit of Hood to the Tennessee River December 17–28.
-At Clifton, Tennessee, until January 16, 1865.
-Movement to Washington, D.C., then to Fort Fisher, North Carolina, January 16-February 9.
-Operations against Hoke February 12–14.
-Fort Anderson February 18–19.
-Town Creek February 19–20.
-Capture of Wilmington February 22.
-Carolinas Campaign March 1-April 26.
-Advance on Goldsboro March 6–21.
-Occupation of Goldsboro March 24.
-Gulley's March 31.
-Advance on Raleigh April 10–14.
-Occupation of Raleigh April 14.
-Bennett's House April 26.
-Surrender of Johnston and his army.
-At Raleigh until May 5.
-At Greensboro until June 21.
+The regiment served as a prison guard at Lafayette and Camp Morton in Indianapolis, Indiana, until May.
+On May 27, they departed Indiana for Washington, D.C., where they participated in the defense of the capital until August 1862.
+During this period, they took part in Pope's Campaign in northern Virginia from August 16 to September 2.

+On October 3, the regiment was ordered back to Indianapolis, where they completed the organization of the regiment and continued their duties as prison guards at Camp Morton and in Indianapolis until December 25, 1862.
+Following this, they were sent to Shepherdsville, Kentucky, on December 25, and performed guard duty along the Louisville & Nashville Railroad until January 16, 1864.

+Their service included operations against Morgan on July 2, 1863, and action at Cummings Ferry on July 8.
+From January 16 to February 25, 1864, the regiment was stationed at Camp Nelson, Kentucky.
+In February, they marched over the mountains to Knoxville, Tennessee, remaining there until March 15, then moved to Mossy Creek and Bull's Gap in April.
+Between April 23 and 28, they participated in an expedition toward Jonesboro with the objective of destroying the Tennessee & Virginia Railroad.

+From May 1 to September 8, 1864, the regiment was actively engaged in the Atlanta Campaign.
+Their operations included demonstrations on Rocky Faced Ridge and Dalton from May 8 to 13, and the Battle of Resaca on May 14 and 15.
+They fought at Cartersville on May 20, and conducted operations along Pumpkin Vine Creek, fighting at Dallas, New Hope Church, and Allatoona Hills from May 25 to June 5.
+The campaign continued with operations around Marietta and against Kennesaw Mountain from June 10 to July 2, including attacks at Lost Mountain (June 15–17), Muddy Creek (June 17), Noyes Creek (June 19), Cheyney's Farm (June 22), and Olley's Farm (June 26–27).
+They participated in the assault on Kennesaw Mountain on June 27, and fought at Nickajack Creek (July 2–5), Ruff's Mills (July 3–4), and at the Chattahoochee River (July 5–17), including action at Isham's Ford on July 8.
+The siege of Atlanta lasted from July 22 to August 25, followed by operations at Utoy Creek on August 5–7, and a flank movement on Jonesboro from August 25 to 30, culminating in the Battle of Jonesboro on August 31 and September 1.
+They also engaged at Lovejoy's Station from September 2 to 6.

+In October, the regiment pursued Hood into Alabama until October 26.
+During the Nashville Campaign in November and December, they fought at Columbia from November 24 to 27, crossed Duck River on November 29, fought at the Battle of Franklin on November 30, and participated in the Battle of Nashville on December 15 and 16.
+Afterward, they pursued Hood into Alabama, crossing the Tennessee River from December 17 to 28, and remained at Clifton, Tennessee, until January 16, 1865.

+The regiment then moved to Washington, D.C., and subsequently to Fort Fisher, North Carolina, from January 16 to February 9.
+They engaged in operations against Hoke from February 12 to 14, including the battles at Fort Anderson on February 18–19, Town Creek on February 19–20, and the capture of Wilmington on February 22.
+From March 1 to April 26, they participated in the Carolina Campaign, advancing on Goldsboro from March 6 to 21, and occupying Goldsboro on March 24.
+They fought at Gulley's on March 31, then advanced on Raleigh from April 10 to 14, occupying the city on April 14.
+They were present at Bennett's House on April 26 for the surrender of Johnston and his army.
+The regiment remained at Raleigh until May 5, then moved to Greensboro, where they stayed until June 21.